-Virginia’s coronavirus numbers are rising.
+Virginia has seen more than 520,000 coronavirus cases.
 Here’s what you need to know.

 Virginia’s Phase 3 guidelines allow all students to receive “in-person instruction … with social distancing measures in place.”
 Some smaller school districts have allowed students back into the classroom, while some have chosen to go all virtual.
 Others have implemented hybrid learning curriculums that allow students inside a classroom on certain days of the week.
 The situation is fluid, so it’d be good to keep in touch with your local school district for its latest policy.

-In Northern Virginia, teachers’ unions have urged Northam to switch to online-only learning.
+In Northern Virginia, officials have set tentative plans to reopen, possibly after Feb.
+16, after teachers and other began receiving vaccine doses and Northam recently said in-person instruction should at least be an option by mid-March.
 Parents are fiercely divided on the issue.
 Some applaud school officials’ caution and say they would like to keep their children home for the foreseeable future.
 Others are demanding in-person instruction.

-Fairfax County’s school system, the largest in the state, recently decided against sending 6,800 pre-K, kindergarten and special-education students back to classrooms until at least November 30.
-Other students have returned for in-person instruction, mostly younger students and those enrolled in special-ed classes or career and technical classes.
+While some students had returned for in-person instruction, mostly younger students and those enrolled in special-ed classes or career and technical classes, the surge in virus cases led many Northern Virginia school districts to reverse course.
+Loudoun County, which had returned about 18,000 children to school buildings, in mid-December suddenly announced it was returning all students to online learning, with schools Superintendent Eric Williams citing the “safety and well-being” of students and staff.
+Fairfax County also returned thousands of students to virtual learning in mid-December, as did Fauquier County.

 Do I have to wear a mask in public in Virginia?

-Under Northam’s recently updated mask mandate, anyone older than 5 is required to wear a mask if they are visiting the following places: Personal care and grooming businesses, retail stores, restaurants and taverns, entertainment venues, amusement parks, airports, train and bus stations and public transit.
+Those who are 5 and older must wear masks when indoors in areas shared with other people as well as outdoors if they are within six feet of another person.

-Exemptions include: eating or drinking in restaurants or taverns, exercising, a person seeking to communicate with a hearing-impaired person, and anyone with a health condition that keeps them from wearing a face covering.
+Exemptions include eating or drinking in restaurants or taverns, exercising, a person seeking to communicate with a hearing-impaired person and anyone with a health condition that keeps them from wearing a face covering.
 Children older than 2 are strongly encouraged to wear a face covering when possible.

 Employees inside essential business, such as a pharmacy or a restaurant, are also required to wear face coverings.

-Violations of the mask order are considered a class 1 misdemeanor and are subject to jail time and fines of as much as $2,500.
+Violations of the mask order are considered a Class 1 misdemeanor and are subject to jail time and fines of as much as $2,500.
 The state has begun to penalize local businesses that violate the requirement by suspending food permits and other business licenses.

 Is it safe to eat in a restaurant, go shopping, hit the gym or attend a religious service?